 In the early 2000s I got interested in topics such as cyborgism, transhumanism, space colonization, life extension, and singularitarianism.
 From 2004 to 2009, I blogged on these in my futur:plom blog.
 Since 2009, texts of mine on more present-day techno-social phenomena and politics appeared in various outlets – such as carta.info and some books.
 At the same time, I started to do talks on such topics, and seminars for the DGB Bildungswerk.
 Lately though, I got bored with some lack of futurist wish-fulfillment: How slowly we're getting rid of basic pains when, techno-logically, we could – such as, globally, hunger and material poverty.
 That we suppress technology to explore and expand our minds – consider psychedelics.
 That we still coerce people to labors that could now be done by machines.
 That we create new scarcities instead of abolishing them – as in the field of "intellectual property".
-It seems to me the hurdles lie not in science or technology, but in social and economic structures that restrict their potentials.
+It seems to me now the hurdles lie not in science or technology, but in social and economic structures that restrict their potentials.
 That shifts my interest towards political utopianism.
 I've started to read on alternative economies and proposals for future ones.
-I struggle to understand Karl Marx' critique of political economy.

 I like movies – especially old and experimental ones.
 From 2004 to 2007, I attended Film Studies at the Freie Universität Berlin (no degree).
 Until 2009, I tried my hand as a film critic for some online magazines – mostly on fudder.de.
 (I've sort of given up on that career path for now.)
 At the same time, I blogged on cinema and television on my sites cine:plom and cine:tv:plom.
 From 2006 to 2008, I organized regular film nights at the TiK: One series enabled amateur short film makers to showcase their works.
 Another featured silent short films from the Cinema of Attractions era (1895-1907) – with sound effects and music by the theatre's ensemble, and historical introductions by me.
 (Since then, my curatorial activity has mostly shrunk to regularly doing private movie nights with some friends over.)
 At times, I've done minor film experiments of my own, and also contributed a bit to some monochrom movie projects.

 In 2013, I decided to improve (or rather: set up) my Latin and Ancient Greek skills.
 I didn't get very far.
 I started with compiling declension tables, pronunciation rules and the like.
 But that quickly got confusing, most of all for Ancient Greek with its many dialects and stages of development.
-I then had a questionable idea on how to make these complexities more accessible to me: unravelling them from scratch by studying both languages' common ancestry – down to the Proto-Indo-European language.
+I then had a questionable idea on how to make these complexities more accessible to me: unravelling them back to the start by studying both languages' common ancestry – down to the Proto-Indo-European language.
 I got Sihler's Comparative Grammar of Greek and Latin and tried to put it into a form I could understand.
 But the subject matter was overwhelming.
-I therefore now work myself through an introduction to it first: Fortson's Indo-European Language and Culture.
-I hope to later systematize my learnings from that into a useful Indo-European studies wiki or the like.
-As a first step, I generate tables on the history of Indo-European declensions, but never got too far with the actual data collection and systematization.
+So I decided to work myself through an introduction first: Fortson's Indo-European Language and Culture.
+Up until around 2015, I hoped to systematize my learnings from that into a useful Indo-European studies wiki or the like.
+I wrote XSLT code to generate comparative tables of the various histories of Indo-European declensions, but never got too far with the actual data collection and systematization.

 I can often be found on freenode as plomlompom (name is NickServ-registered, but I don't always properly identify to NickServ), at the channel #zrolaps for example.
 But my avatar being online does not necessarily indicate me currently reading what's happening there.